 Borneo pygmy elephant

 A type of Asian elephant, the Pygmy elephant is the largest terrestrial mammal in Borneo.
-Though, that doesn’t mean that it is easy to see.
-The Kinabatangan river, Deramakot Forest Reserve and Danum Valley Conservation Area are all good spots to look for it.
+Though that doesn’t mean that it is easy to see.
+The Kinabatangan River, Deramakot Forest Reserve and Danum Valley Conservation Area are all good spots to look for elephants.

 Arguably the most beautiful wild cat on earth, the Sunda Clouded leopard is Borneo’s only big cat.
 Currently listed as “Vulnerable” on the IUCN Red List of Threatened Species, it is an elusive nocturnal hunter that is very rarely observed in the wild.
 For your best chance of spotting the Clouded leopard, head to Deramakot Forest Reserve with Adventure Alternative Borneo (see details below).